Twinside/CTagSpotlight/README.markdown

  * Sh
  * Fortran

-Additionally, the module support the following languages, which only under weird conditions (for now it only works if MacVim is installed) :
+Additionally, the module support the following languages, which only work under weird conditions (it works only if MacVim is installed) :

  * C#
  * Erlang